Valerie Prier from East Hendred is a keen volunteer who founded the charity shop Changing Lives in Wantage and Didcot in December 2012.

 How to Shop at Changing Lives

-At present, the shop is open on Monday, Wednesday, and Friday, 10am-4pm.
+The shop is open Monday to Friday, 10am to 4pm.
 It is located on Church Street, up a gravel drive between Arbery Arcade and the funeral directors.
 You can also join the Changing Lives Didcot & Wantage facebook group to enquire about items you need.